Keks100ka/GameDev/README.md

 # GameDev
-Noob-game don't see at this pls :/
+Noob-game don't look at this pls :/

 Club of newbee game-developers;

-Our game dedicated to movie "Cyberpunk";
+Our game is dedicated to the movie "Cyberpunk";